ssube/prometheus-sql-adapter/docs/patterns.md

 Some utility functions are provided in [the `rate_` family](../schema/utils/rate.sql) to calculate change between samples, handle counter resets, and adjust for time.

-Time buckets should be run before the window function and may be done in a sub-select to help deduplicate:
+Time buckets should be grouped in a sub-select before the window function:

 ```sql
 SELECT